 The beaches of the Algarve are of course fantastic but have been very heavily developed in recent years especially from Albufeira east to the capital city of Faro.
 Farther to the east of Faro, towards the Spanish border, things are a little calmer and more favored by local tourists, and there are some nice natural areas, including agricultural areas and many villages only slightly touched by mass tourism.

-Inland is less developed still and can make a nice excursion from the coast.
-Places like the picturesque spa town of Caldas de Monchique or the historical, Moorish town of Silves do attract some visitors but generally a slow drive around the interior is a welcome break from the immensely popular but sometimes claustrophobic coast.
+The interior, as mentioned before, is less developed still, and places like the picturesque spa town of Caldas de Monchique or the historical Moorish town of Silves do attract some visitors but generally a slow drive around the interior is a welcome break from the immensely popular but sometimes claustrophobic coast.

 Our Recommended Farmstays in the Algarve: Farmstays/Southern-Portugal

 Alentejo, Portugal’s largest region is its undoubted agricultural heart, with huge flat plains growing everything from wheat to wine, and some of the world’s largest cork production, on large estates known as latifundios.

 Most of it isn’t on the tourist trail, especially the rural areas but it does have a few towns that attract attention; Evora, with its famous Roman ruins and the fortress town of Elvas are both UNESCO world heritage sites and some other smaller villages; Monsaraz or Mertola being two good examples.

 Alentejo produces most of Portugal’s wine and has earned itself a good international reputation.
 And all around the region there are plenty of opportunities for vineyard tours and wine tasting, plus a few good vineyard B&Bs.